JayMat96/Test-Tools-Research/README.md

 # Test-Tools-Research

-We discussed how test tools are used in class.
-Research at least one test tool on the web.

 Research a test tool and gather the below information, create an md file with your answers.

 Answer the below questions about your test tool